micosmogames/toolbox/core/README.md

 ## VERSIONS

-* 0.1.4 - Added object related services.
+* 0.2.0 - Rework of method interface to improve usability.
+Added object related services.
 Minor change to method.js.
 * 0.1.3 - Fix path in md document structure
 * 0.1.2 - Fix repository path in package.json.
 Added *compare*.
 Fix to *bind*.
 * 0.1.1 - Rework of method (see [method](./md/method.md#HISTORY)) and context table fix to replicate